NeuroML/Presentations/README.md

 # Presentations

-Presentation slides related to NeuroML &amp; LEMS
+Presentation slides related to NeuroML &amp; LEMS.

+Note: these have generally been created/saved with [Libre Office](https://www.libreoffice.org/).